 The economics program helps students develop an understanding of the economic systems which influence societies.
 Bluffton's economic program is centered on the historical, institutional and philosophical economic models that have been the traditional core of economics.
-Our economics courses focus more on understanding real-world case studies than abstract mathematical models.
+Our economics courses focus on analytics and data synthesis.

 Despite understanding the uphill battle he is undertaking, Dr., Jonathan Andreas is attempting to change the way economists and world leaders measure well-being.
 For years, Gross Domestic Product (GDP) has been the standard measurement of well-being, but Andreas recently presented his original research in an effort to sway world leaders and fellow economists toward another standard.